Updated: Sep 5

-This unique arrangement means that an investor experiences a higher return on equity before the completion, as he can start collecting rental income by putting down only 20 percent in cash and having no instalments to service for that same period.
+This unique arrangement means that an investor experiences a higher return on equity before the completion, as he can start collecting rental income by putting down only 20 percent in cash and having no installments to service for that same period.

-That said, buyers would be prudent to do their due diligence on whether a project offering a DPS is marketed at a reasonable price today.
+Buyers would be prudent to do their due diligence on whether a project offering a DPS is marketed at a reasonable price today.

 Get a 1-time free 30 min Property Wealth Planning consultation.
 Schedule one right now.

 - An in-depth financial affordability assessment and timeline planning

 - A clear and customised investment road map

 - A curated list of best buys in today's market with good growth potential & minimal risks